 Course Advisory: SCC minimum English standards.
-Provides early childhood teachers knowledge and skills to respond to the needs of children and families who experience stress and chronic violence through exploration of the power of play in helping children resolve conflicts and methods for teaching alternatives to violence.
+Provides early childhood teachers knowledge and skills to respond to the needs of children and families who experience stress and chronic violence through exploration of the power of play in helping children resolve conflicts and methods for teaching alternative to violence.
 Formerly ECE 051.
 Three hours lecture.

-Introduction to Early Childhood Education: Principles and Practices
+CDFS 062 3.0 Units Introduction to Early Childhood Education: Principles and Practices

 Prerequisite: CDFS 038 (may be taken concurrently).
 Course Advisoriy: Eligibility for English 001.
-An examination of the underlying theoretical principles of developmentally appropriate practices applied to programs, environments, emphasizing the key role of relationships, constructive adult-child interactions, and teaching strategies in supporting physical, social, creative and intellectual development for all young children.
+An examination of the underlying theoretical principles of developmentally appropiate practices applied to programs, environments, emphasizing the key role of relationships, constructive adult-child interactions, and teaching strategies in supporting physical, social, creative and intellectual development for all young children.
 This course includes a review of the historical roots of early childhood programs and the evolution of the professional practices promoting advocacy, ethics and professional indentity.
 Formerly ECE 062.
+C-ID ECE 120.
 Three hours lecture.

-Introduction to Curriculum
+CDFS 063 Introduction to Curriculum

 Prerequisite: Minimum grade of C in both CDFS 038 and CDFS 062.
 Course Advisory: Eligibility for English 001.
 This course presents an overview of knowledge and skills related to providing appropiate curriculum and environments for young children from birth to age 6.
 Students will examine a teacher's role in supporting development and fostering children's curiosity and learning.
 Through observation and assessment strategies students will develop appropiate play-based curriculum.
 An overview of content areas will include but not be limited to: Language and literacy, social and emotional learning, sensory learning, art and creativity, music, math, and science.
 Formerly ECE 063.
+C-ID ECE 130.
 Three hours lecture.